milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 `-c, --chains <chains>`
 : Limit export to specific chain (e.g. TRA or IGH) (fractions will be recalculated).
 Default value determined by the preset.

-`--impute-germline-on-export`
-: Export nucleotide sequences using letters from germline (marked lowercase) for uncovered regions

-`--dont-impute-germline-on-export`
-: Export nucleotide sequences only from covered region

 `-o, --filter-out-of-frames`
 : Exclude clones with out-of-frame clone sequences (fractions will be recalculated).
 Default value determined by the preset.